thought-graveyard/thought-graveyard/README.md

 ## Testing

+> Note: running these tests requires the databse to be cleared to ensure that the functionality can be tested correctly.
+> In some cases, you may have to re-run `flask stamp head` and below to run the application normally after urnning these tests

 The project includes both unit tests and Selenium browser tests to ensure functionality works as expected.

 ### Running Tests